PECOS-packages/PECOS/design/measurement-id-annotations.md

 identity-over-ordering direction.
 Originally written in an external notes vault and cited from there by an earlier draft of this document; now ported into this directory so the citation chain is complete.

+## As built

+The pivot landed as designed -- `measurement_ids: Vec<MeasId>` on both variants, `&[MeasRef]`/`&[TickMeasRef]` fallible annotation constructors, both conversions copying annotations verbatim, consumers on the step-3 resolvers, the record-index maps (`meas_record_to_node`, `dag_node_to_record_indices`, `node_to_meas_idx`) deleted -- with three deviations:

+**1. Construction validation is an O(1) lookup, not a `find_measurement` scan.** A reference carries its node (or tick/batch), so validation checks the gate it names directly: exists, consumes a record, holds the (qubit, id) pair.
+The O(gates) scan per reference would have made surface-code builders quadratic.
+The honesty limit is unchanged: a foreign reference that agrees structurally cannot be detected.

+**2. Python keeps tuple handles instead of opaque reference objects.** The seam the opaque-object plan closed was integer *id* forgery -- and the tuples never contain an id.
+A dag handle is `(node, qubit)`, a tick handle is `(tick, gate_idx, qubit)`; both are resolved against the circuit at annotation construction, and the recovered id comes from the gate itself.
+Plain ints are rejected with a `TypeError`.
+Forging a tuple is node-space forgery, caught by resolution unless the forger names a real measurement -- the same limit the Rust `MeasRef` has.

+**3. One order per influence map.** The de-aliased tests exposed that `InfluenceBuilder` maps carried two internal orderings: `detectors` (and the propagation data, and the sampler's raw channels) in symbolic-replay order, `measurements`/`meas_ids` re-sorted by id rank. `meas_index_of` therefore did not index the raw stream -- invisible while ids were positional, wrong the moment they were not. `InfluenceBuilder` now emits `measurements`/`meas_ids` in replay order, aligned with everything else in the map;
+`DagFaultAnalyzer` maps were already internally consistent (id-rank throughout).
+The rule stands: orderings differ *between* maps and are never interchanged; within one map there is exactly one.

+The de-aliased matrix lives in `crates/pecos-qec/tests/meas_id_pivot_tests.rs` plus the eeg byte-equivalence test and the Python `mz_with_ids` tier; every guard is mutation-tested.